 Ah, the majesty of London Bridge!
-Standing tall and proud as a symbol of Britain’s past, present and future.
+Standing tall and proud is a symbol of Britain’s past, present, and future.
 But what lies beneath its majestic facade?
-A wealth of culinary experiences to tantalise palates from around the world.
+A wealth of culinary experiences to tantalize palates from around the world.

 For those who seek it out, there are plenty of restaurants and cafes near London Bridge waiting to be discovered.
 Whether you’re looking for a place to linger over a cup of tea with friends or an opportunity to sample some traditional British fare, there’s something for everyone here.
 From classic fish & chips joints to modern gastropubs serving up innovative dishes – the possibilities are endless!

 So why not take advantage of this unique chance to explore the best that London has to offer?
 With so many delicious options just a stone’s throw away from the bridge, no visit is complete without savoring at least one delectable meal in the area.
 Go ahead; treat yourself – you won’t regret it!